 Some menhirs have been moved by farmers, especially since the advent of tractors.
-Some have been moved and incorporated as gateposts, or re-erected in a convenient place, as if moving them made no difference to them.
+Some have been moved and incorporated as gateposts, or re-erected in a convenient place, as if moving them made no difference.
 Other menhirs have been destroyed, whether from thoughtlessness, for convenience or ill intent.Their original sites are usually found through examining antiquarians' records, the testimony of old people, field investigation, field names, archaeological judgement and dowsing.

 Then there's the question of landscape setting.
 The pattern of fields and man-made features, mostly built long after the bronze age, distorts our perception of menhirs - they have lost their setting and centrality.
-Some are located in hedges (stone-and-earth walls), while others sit in the middle of fields that arrived in the landscape a millennium or more after the menhirs were erected.
+Some are located in hedges (walls), while others sit in the middle of fields that arrived in the landscape a millennium or more after the menhirs were erected.

-Gun Rith - part of the Merry Maidens complex
+Gûn Rith - part of the Merry Maidens complex

-Experiments were conducted in the 1990s by a modern stone circle builder, Ivan Mcbeth, in which it was demonstrated that multi-ton stones could be moved some distance by a combination of engineering - ropes, rollers and sleds - and synergistic group team work - using meditation, singing, sharing and other kinds of group energy-raising.
+Experiments were conducted in the 1990s by a modern stone circle builder, the late Ivan Mcbeth, in which it was demonstrated that multi-ton stones could be moved some distance by a combination of engineering - ropes, rollers and sleds - and synergistic group team work - meditation, singing, sharing and other kinds of group energy-raising.

 There were times when it felt that the rock was lighter and more obliging - but only when the group was on form, working well and synergistically.
 This experiment was sponsored by the late musician Joe Strummer at his home in the Quantock Hills of Somerset, and he received a substantial stone circle on his land in return.

-This method had been discovered in the 1980s in connection with getting buses and trucks out of mud, in the days of the rock festivals and consciousness-raising camps of the time.
+This method had been discovered in the 1980s in connection with getting buses and trucks out of mud, in the days of the rock festivals and camps of the time.
 Anyone who has struggled to get a car out of sand or mud will know that a calm, patient, calculated and resolute approach is what gets it out.
 Without this, it's despair.